-- I hope that we’ll have a thriving business in Latin America.
+- I hope that we will continue to expand our business in Latin America.
 It’s a high-growth region that’s got so much potential, and a population hungry for improvements to the way cities and communities function.
-With our experience in delivering complex projects and a vision to be the industry leader in helping to shape cities and build sustainable communities, we’re perfectly placed to help the region with its ambitions.
+With our experience in delivering complex projects and global best practice from shaping cities and build sustainable communities, we’re perfectly placed to help transform infrastructure in developing parts of the world.

 - What might someone be surprised to know about you?